mariusz-schimke/GiGraph/README.md

 *⚠️ Note that cluster subgraphs are not part of the DOT language, but solely a syntactic convention adhered to by certain of the layout engines.*

-*❕ When using clusters, make sure the visualization mode for clusters on the graph is DotClusterVisualizationMode.Bounded (this is the default value, and does not have to be set explicitly).*
+*❕ When using clusters, make sure the visualization mode for clusters on the graph is DotClusterVisualizationMode.Bounded (this is the default value and does not have to be set explicitly).*

 There are several ways you may add a cluster to a graph, and the code below presents some of them.